Updated: Nov 21, 2020

-Useless words are words that add nothing to the text.
-"Useless" may sound a bit harsh; you can think of them instead as filler words, unnecessary words, or fluff (as we said in university).
+Filler words are words that add nothing to the text.
+You can think of them as unnecessary words, or fluff (as we said in university).
 These words slow down the pace of a story, make sentences wordy, and turn readers away.
 Editors and writers alike focus on cutting down these words to improve a text.

 Take a look at the following sentence: